liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-screens.markdown

 ### The View Layer of Screens for Android [](id=the-view-layer-of-screens-for-android)

-The view layer lets developers use more than one look and feel for any screenlet.
+The view layer lets developers change any screenlet's look and feel.
 Screenlets have the `liferay:layoutId` attribute, which is used to determine the view responsible for rendering the UI.

 ![Figure 4: The view layer of Liferay Screens for Android.](../../images/screens-android-architecture-04.png)